 The First Strides® Vermont workshop is offered for one 12-week session each year.

-The next session will begin on May 3rd, 2017 and continue every Wednesday through July 19th.
+The next session is scheduled to begin on Wednesday May 1st, 2019 and continue weekly through July 17th.
 We meet from 5:45pm-7:00pm behind Williston Central School.

 Please note that if you have run multiple 5k’s or longer races, or are capable of running a mile in under 9 minutes, this program is not designed to meet your needs.
 The Fleet Feet programs or GMAA membership may better serve the abilities of women running faster than a 9 minute mile.

 The program was created in 1997 by Jane Serues, a former coach, Olympic Trials marathoner, and national-caliber masters triathlete.
 Jane’s original First Strides program has grown into eight separate workshops and has served thousands of women in the greater Allentown, Pennsylvania, area since its inception.
 (Curious to know more?
 Check out the website for the original First Strides program.)

 In 2004, Michele Morris, a charter First Strides mentor, duplicated this life-changing program in Vermont and led the program through 2013.

 In 2014, renowned Vermont runner and coach Kasie Enman took the helm and continues to bring First Strides to even more Vermont women!